ericyd/gdrive-transfer/README.md

 * This cannot be undone!
 Do not transfer a folder to an email address you do not know or recognize!!!
 * This script will send the new owner an email **for each folder and each file within the main folder**.
 This can result in a huge number of emails to the new owner, but unfortunately there is no way to suppress this behavior programmatically.
-* If you do transfer it to the wrong person, immediately make a copy of the folder using my Copy Folder tool (search "Copy Folder" in the Webstore)
+* If you do transfer it to the wrong person, immediately make a copy of the folder using my [Copy Folder tool](https://chrome.google.com/webstore/detail/copy-folder/kfbicpdhiofpicipfggljdhjokjblnhl).
 * Any folders or files that you do not currently own will not be transferred.

 ## Limitations